tonuniverse/highload-wallet-api/README.md

 ## Validating parameters

 This API is designed to work locally in your infrastructure.
-You should validate all parameters reliably before sending them to highload-wallet-api
+You must validate all parameters reliably before sending them to highload-wallet-api

 ## Source code